Akbonline/visual-document-rag/README.md

 The **Query Console** runs BM25, MiniLM dense retrieval, page projection, RRF, and token-budgeted context construction against the committed real corpus artifacts.
 It exposes each intermediate ranking and the exact prompt rather than substituting simulated data.

 The **Output Validator** is bound to a server-retained retrieval trace.
 It checks the strict JSON schema, citation membership, exact quote support, and pixel coordinate bounds.
-If the question exactly matches one of the 318 benchmark questions, it also reports reference-answer and gold-evidence metrics.
-For arbitrary questions, correctness is explicitly `not_applicable` because no trustworthy gold answer exists.
+A valid refusal carries no citations, so citation-specific checks are explicitly `not_applicable` instead of being misreported as failures.
+If the question exactly matches one of the 318 benchmark questions, the validator also reports reference-answer and gold-evidence metrics.
+For arbitrary questions, correctness is `not_applicable` because no trustworthy gold answer exists.

 No LLM provider is called by the public workbench.
 Users copy the grounded prompt to a provider they control, then paste the structured answer back for deterministic validation.